Register your floating cabin now

 TVA published proposed rule amendments that would establish health, safety and environmental standards for floating cabins, including standards for electrical safety, flotation, mooring and wastewater discharge.
 They also address TVA’s ongoing management

 and administration of the floating cabins program.
 The public comment period closed on March 9, 2020.
 TVA is evaluating the public comments received and making updates to the rules.
-The final rules are expected to be published in February 2021.
+The final rules are expected to be published in Spring 2021.

 Read the Proposed Phase II Rule Amendments here.